 Artist Statement

-As an artist, I chose to confront the reality that, once those illusions are shattered, and that innocence is lost, it can never be fully returned.
-There are shifts in reality and recalibrations over time.
-Growth: delicate, precise and difficult to describe but ultimately bending toward the light.
-I have come to hold the belief that people are more interesting and beautiful when the evidence of time has been allowed to occur and flaws are unapologetically present.
-These ideas are reflected in my admiration for objects that are complexly layered or worn down.
+My work confronts the reality that once innocence is lost and illusions are shattered, they cannot be fully restored.
+Instead, there are shifts in perception and continual recalibrations over time.
+I think of growth as something delicate and precise—difficult to describe, yet always bending toward the light.
+I am drawn to the belief that people, like objects, become more interesting and beautiful when evidence of time is allowed to surface and flaws are left unapologetically visible.
+This sensibility is reflected in my admiration for materials and forms that are layered, worn, or weathered.